oceanbase/ob-operator/docsite/docs/developer/develop-locally.md

 Though print debugging is enough for most cases, there are quite some cases that are not obvious from printed information.
 We could debug with go debugging tool [delve](https://github.com/go-delve/delve).

-`install-delve` command is declared in `make/debug.mk`, we can type `make install-delve` to get it.
+`install-delve` command is declared in `make/debug.mk`, you can type `make install-delve` to get it.
 The help message of it can be glanced,

 ```shell dlv help
 Delve is a source level debugger for Go programs.